Skip to content

 Christmas ornaments in Strasbourg

-With over 300 stalls, this market attracts more than a million and a half visitor every year.
-You will find the stalls all around the city so you can enjoy sightseeing and stocking on your favorite shopping items during your time in Strasbourg.
+With over 300 stalls, this market attracts more than a million and a half visitors every year.
+You will find stalls all around the city so you can enjoy sightseeing and stocking on your favourite shopping items during your time in Strasbourg.

 Strasbourg Cuisine

-You can’t be in the multi-culture city without giving its signature dishes a try.
+You can’t be in a multi-cultural city without trying its signature dishes.

 1. Flammekueche:

-Known as tarte flambée in French, this pizza looking dish will accommodate your preferences whether meaty or vegan.
-It’s made by rolling a very thin dough into a circle or rectangle, covering it with crème fraiche, onions and lardons if you’re not a vegetarian and then cooked into a wood-fired oven.
+Known as tarte flambée in French, this pizza-looking dish will accommodate your meaty or vegan preferences.
+It’s made by rolling a very thin dough into a circle or rectangle, covering it with crème fraiche, onions, and lardons if you’re not a vegetarian, and then cooking it in a wood-fired oven.
 You can also find it with extra additions like mushrooms or cheese, especially the local Munster cheese.

 1. Spätzle:

-Consisting of dense pasta, almost similar to gnocchi, this dish might not be exclusive to Strasbourg but you will find it with the city’s touch on it.
-Munster cheese, ham, lardons and other garnishes are available for you to choose from.
+Consisting of dense pasta, almost like gnocchi, this dish might not be exclusive to Strasbourg, but you will find it with the city’s touch.
+Munster cheese, ham, lardons, and other garnishes are available.

 1. Kougelhopf:

 The best way to start your day is by eating a traditional kougelhopf.
 It’s similar in taste and texture to French brioche but with the addition of dried fruits and almonds.
-The unique shape of the kougelhopf is given to it by baking it in a special round pan similar to that of making cupcakes.
+The uniquBakingparticula similar to that of making cu

-You can easily spot it in the windows of local bakeries and if you’d like to eat it like the locals, it’s best with a strong espresso.
-However, it tastes just as good with tea or a cup of hot chocolate.
+Because of its unique shape, you can easily spot it in the windows of local bakeries.
+If you’d like to eat it like the locals, it’s best with a strong espresso.
+However, it tastes just as good with tea or hot chocolate.

 4. Choucroute garnie: